-112 Panegyr genea hmer.
+&lt;sup>112 Panegyr genea hmer.

-113 MS. apud Scal. de emend. p.
+&lt;sup>113 MS. apud Scal. de emend. p.
 509.

-114 Lib. є кєф.
+&lt;sup>114 Lib. e kef.
 4 Cedren. p.
-143 & с.
+143 & c.

-115 Homilia 5.
+&lt;sup>115 Homilia 5.

-116 Apud Photium cod.
+&lt;sup>116 Apud Photium cod.
 232.

-day of the 9 Moneth December, being the 9. from April; and this kind of nothing it is like enough to have deceived those which said it was on the 25. of Pachon; for Pachon is the 9.
-Moneth reckoned from Thoth, being the first among the Egyptians, as December is, being accounted from April; so that when the tradition was delivered in those terms of the 9.
+that when the tradition was delivered in those terms of the 9.
 Moneth, no designation being of the account of the Moneths, nor of what Moneths were meant, it was perhaps rashly received by some, and instead of the 25. of the 9.
-Moneth in the Roman year (account to that account of the Fathers) it was apprehended to be, and so by mistaking placed on the 25. of the 9. of the Egyptian year; neither is this conjecture for interpretation of the original of that mistaking so new, but others, and those which are very learned and 117 judicious, have also used it: and by a like or easier way may the second which is before related be understood.
-For though the 25. of Choiac fall upon the 21. of December, taken strictly [82] according to the Egyptian account from the first to Toth, being the 29. of August; yet in regard that all December, except the last five days, falls within Choiac, and so the very Birthday in the same Moneth, that is, on the 29. of Choiac (which truly answers to the 25. of December) it is reason enough that we suppose that Choiac was taken there for December itself, so that the 25. of that one and the other went with the Author for the same day: And such examples are frequent, as applying of Hebrew, Arabique, Greek and Egyptian Moneths to the Roman; and therefore also the Translator of that Chronicle hath well expressed it (presuming upon this reason) by the 25. of December; For the third and fourth neither of them having any ground at all, are as easily and reasonably denyed and affirmed, nothing is brought to justifie them, therefore as little will serve to confute them, especially that of Mohomet can have little weight here, when as he is so false in the whole relation of the Birth of our Saviour, in his Alcoran, that he makes the Virgin Mary to be the same with Marre, or Marriam the Sister of Aharon; and talks of Zacharies being three days onely dumb, and of our Saviours precepts given as soon as he was born, touching Prayers and Almes (as Robert Reading, that anciently translated the
+Moneth in the Roman year (account to that account of the Fathers) it was apprehended to be, and so by mistaking placed on the 25. of the 9. of the Egyptian year; neither is this conjecture for interpretation of the original of that mistaking so new, but others, and those which are very learned and judicious, have also used it: and by a like or easier way may the second which is before related be understood.
+For though the 25. of Choiac fall upon the 21. of December, taken strictly [82] according to the Egyptian account from the first to Toth, being the 29. of August; yet in regard that all December, except the last five days, falls within Choiac, and so the very Birthday in the same Moneth, that is, on the 29. of Choiac (which truly answers to the 25. of December) it is reason enough that we suppose that Choiac was taken there for December itself, so that the 25. of that one and the other went with the Author for the same day: And such examples are frequent, as applying of Hebrew, Arabique, Greek and Egyptian Moneths to the Roman; and therefore also the Translator of that Chronicle hath well expressed it (presuming upon this reason) by the 25. of December: For the third and fourth neither of them having any ground at all, are as easily and reasonably denyed and affirmed, nothing is brought to justifie them, therefore as little will serve to confute them, especially that of Mohomet can have little weight here, when as he is so false in the whole relation of the Birth of our Saviour, in his Alcoran, that he makes the Virgin Mary to be the same with Marre, or Marriam the Sister of Aharon; and talks of Zacharies being three days onely dumb, and of our Saviours precepts given as soon as he was born, touching Prayers and Almes (as Robert Reading, that anciently translated the

-117 Herward & Keplerus.
+&lt;sup>117 Herward & Keplerus.
 Vide Kepler. de anno natali c.
 15.

-Alcoran, turns it, but the word [83] being Zathawath, frequently occurring in the Alcoran for Alms or good works, is in the place by Postellus 118translated Tithes; it being indeed in the Arabique Testament 119expressly used for first fruits also) with other impudent falsehoods like the rest which are every where in that absurd Volume of his Law; and there also the season of the year is noted by a tale of the Blessed Virgins having dates presently upon the Birth (which as the Musulmans say) 120is yet growing.
-But for the fifth opinion, which is from confounding of the Feasts of the Epiphany with this of the Birth, (a custom also retained in
+Alcoran, turns it, but the word [83] being Zathawath, frequently occurring in the Alcoran for Alms or good works, is in the place by Postellus translated Tithes; it being indeed in the Arabique Testament expressly used for first fruits also) with other impudent falsehoods like the rest which are every where in that absurd Volume of his Law; and there also the season of the year is noted by a tale of the Blessed Virgins having dates presently upon the Birth (which as the Musulmans sav) is yet growing.
+But for the fifth opinion, which is from confounding of the Feasts of the Epiphany with this of the Birth, (a custom also retained in the latter ages in the Churches of Armenia) and made by Stephanus, Gobarus, Treitheites in his Contrarieties of ancient opinions of the Church, to be the main and as the onely one that crosses that of the 25. of December; however it be so often taken clear in Epiphanius, and rashly also affirmed

-118 De Orbis Concordia l.
+&lt;sup>118 De Orbis Concordia l.
 2. c.
 2.